 \section{Abstract}

-Through two exact solution families to the Einstein equation and the one-to-one correspondence between their free parameters, we show that the ensemble of collapsars with only close-to-implementing horizon in the Schwarzschild time definition and the over-cross-oscillatory solid-balls in the Lemaitre time definition constitute two complementary description for the microscopic state of black holes formed through gravitational collapse.
-We quantise the solutions in the Schwarzschild time definition and show that the area law formula of Bekenstein-Hawking entropy follows naturally from the wave-functional's degeneracy of the collapsing materials.
-In two companion works, supports from the gravitational wave of binary merger observation and predictions for the fast radio burst of single body perturbations of this complementarity will be reported independently.
+Through two exact solution families to the Einstein equation and one-to-one correspondence between their free parameters, we show that the ensemble of collapsars with arbitrarily close-to-implementing horizon in the Schwarzschild time definition and the over-cross-oscillatory solid-ball ergodically experiencing all possible modes in the Lema\^itre time definition constitute two complementary description for the inner structure of black holes formed through gravitational collapse.
+As a support for this complementarity, we prove that the area law formula of Bekenstein-Hawking entropy by counting the degeneracy of collapsing material's wave functional directly.
+In two companion works, observational signals of this inner structure picture will be reported independently.

-{\em Introduction} What's the form of matter's existence inside black holes (BHs) is a fundamental question to modern theoretical physics and astronomy.
-The mainstream answer to this question is based on the serial of singularity theorems proved by Penrose, Hawking and Geroch et al \cite{Penrose1965,Hawking1976,geroch1979}.
-According to their theorems, any matter system controlled by general relativity (GR) and strong energy condition have trapped surfaces and finite affine length light-like (FALL) geodesics, which in turn implies the incompleteness or singularity of spacetime because of contradiction with causality.
-Yet, with concrete example in 2023 \cite{Kerr2023}, Roy Kerr point out that the terminal of FALLs is not necessarily the non-derivable point of spacetime, so the statement that gravitational collapse must cause singularity or unpredictability is a belief more than logic.
-Nevertheless, the prevailing view remains that by GR the only form of matter's existence inside BHs is singularity, i.e., a point or circular-line with infinite mass-energy density and divergent spacetime curvature.
-At the same time, by arguing that such singularities happen always behind the event horizon so are undetectable to any outside probes \cite{CCH1969,CCH1979}, this belief places itself in a position unfalsifiable forever.
+{\em Introduction} What's the form of matters inside physical black holes (pBHs), i.e. those formed through gravitational collapse, is a fundamental question of modern theoretical physics and astronomy.
+The popular answer to this question is based on a series of singularity theorem proved by Penrose, Hawking and Geroch et al \cite{Penrose1965,Hawking1976,geroch1979}.
+According to their theorems, in spacetime controlled by general relativity (GR) with suitable energy condition, the formation of trapped surface inevitably leads to the existence of finite affine length light-like (FALL) geodesics, thus making pBHs coincide with those solved from Einstein equation with singular sources.
+However, with concrete examples in 2023 \cite{Kerr2023}, Roy Kerr argued that FALLs do not necessarily terminate on non-extendable point of spacetime, so the statement that gravitational collapse must cause incompleteness or unpredictability is a belief rather than logic.
+Nevertheless, the prevailing view remains that by GR the only form of matter's existence inside pBHs is singularity, i.e., points or circular-lines with infinite mass-energy density and spacetime curvature.
+At the same time, by arguing that such singularities form always behind event horizons so are undetectable to all outside probes \cite{CCH1969,CCH1979}, this belief puts itself on a position unfalsifiable.